 Phonics and Reading

-Throughout Reception and Key Stage 1, Phonics is taught, every day, in discrete, 20 minute sessions.
+Throughout Reception and Key Stage 1, Phonics is taught, every day, in discrete, 30 minute sessions at 9am.
 It is also a focus throughout the school day and children are encouraged to apply their phonic knowledge at every available opportunity.
-The Letters and Sounds document is followed as a means of introducing the children to new phonemes and graphemes in the suggested order.
-We teach Letters and Sounds through a programme called Bug Club.
-This also links to the books that the children are allocated to read in the classroom and at home.
+At Christ Church we teach systematic, synthetic phonics through Bug Club Phonics, which is a Government approved phonic scheme.
+The children are allocated books from the Bug Club scheme of books which are matched to Bug Club Phonics and their developing phonic knowledge.
 The children’s phonic knowledge is tracked from Reception and throughout Key Stage 1 using phonics tracker.

 Please click here to access our whole school phonics overview.

 2019-2020: 97% of children passed the phonic screening in Year 1